domenkozar/plone_guide/what_is_plone.rst

 My Definition(s)
 ----------------

-As said above, Plone is many things to many people.
+As I said above, Plone is many things to many people.
 So what is it to me?
 Here are a few definitions I like:

 - **Plone is a CMS web application written in Python.**